Kingdon Gould Jr.

 Kingdon Gould Jr. (January 3, 1924 – January 16, 2018) was an American diplomat, businessman, and philanthropist.
 A Republican businessman, Gould was appointed by President Richard Nixon to serve as United States Ambassador to Luxembourg, a position he would hold from 1969 through 1972.
 In 1973, Gould was appointed as Ambassador to the Netherlands also by President Nixon, serving until 1976.

-He is part of the fourth generation of the Gould family of financiers, philanthropists and diplomats, which includes his father Kingdon Gould Sr., grandfather George Jay Gould and great-grandfather Jay Gould, with associated generations of mothers, siblings, uncles, aunts, cousins, nieces and nephews.
+He is member of the Gould family of financiers, philanthropists, and public servants.

 Early life

 Gould was the third child and the only son of Kingdon Gould, Sr., and his wife, Annunziata Lucci.
 He attended Millbrook School in 1938 and graduated in 1942.
-He attended Yale University for two months in the spring of 1942 before serving in the United States Army in World War II and was the recipient of two Purple Hearts and two Silver Stars.
+He attended Yale University for two months in the spring of 1942 before enlisting in the United States Army in World War II and was the recipient of two Purple Hearts, two Silver Stars, and a battlefield commission.
 After returning from England in 1945, he married Mary Bruce Thorne in 1946; they had four sons, including Kingdon Gould III (born 1948), Frank, Thorne and Caleb, as well as five daughters, Lydia, Candida, Melissa, Annunziata and Thalia.
 Gould returned to Yale to complete his undergraduate degree and then to study law, graduating in 1951.
 He was the grandfather of United States Olympic cyclist Georgia Gould.